Phileosopher/commonplace/fun-alcohol.md

 Stir mix drinks with lollipops to give them extra flavor.

 There's no end of fun ways to drink, as long as you stay [creative](mind-creativity.md) and avoid [abuse](addiction-substances.md).

+If you mix Mike's Cranberry Harder Lemonade with Cucumber Lime Gatorade, you will find a flavor combination that defies words.